nasa/GeneLab_Data_Processing/Metagenomics/Low_Biomass/Nanopore/GL-DPPD-XXXX.md

 -  `--minContigLength` – minimum contig length to include
 -  `--minContigDepth` – minimum contig depth to include
 -  `--referenceFasta` – the assembly fasta file generated in step 5a
--  `sample-1.bam` – final positional arguments are the bam files generated in step 9
+-  `sample.bam` – final positional arguments are the bam files generated in step 9
 -  `--inFile` - the assembly fasta file generated in step 5a
 -  `--outFile` - the prefix of the identified bins output files
 -  `--abdFile` - the depth file generated by the previous `jgi_summarize_bam_contig_depths` command